McMDLC/PojavLauncher/README.md

 ## Current status
 - [x] ~~OpenJDK 9 Mobile port: ARM32, ARM64, x86, x86_64.~~ Replaced by JRE8.
 - [x] OpenJDK 8 Mobile port: ARM32, ARM64, x86, x86_64
+- [x] OpenJDK 17 Mobile port: ARM32, ARM64, x86, x86_64
 - [x] Mod installer headless
 - [x] Mod installer with GUI.
 Used `Caciocavallo` project for AWT without X11.
 - [x] OpenGL in OpenJDK environment
-- [x] OpenAL (work on most devices)
+- [x] OpenAL (works on most devices)
-- [x] Support Minecraft 1.12.2 and below.
+- [x] Support for Minecraft 1.12.2 and below.
 Used [lwjglx](https://github.com/PojavLauncherTeam/lwjglx), a LWJGL2 compatibility layer for LWJGL3.
-- [x] Support Minecraft 1.13 and above.
+- [x] Support for Minecraft 1.13 and above.
 Used [GLFW stub](https://github.com/PojavLauncherTeam/lwjgl3-glfw-java).
+- [x] Support for Minecraft 1.17 (22w13a to be exact) and above.
+Used [Holy GL4ES](https://github.com/PojavLauncherTeam/gl4es-114-extra)
 - [x] Game surface zooming.
 - [x] New input pipe rewritten to native code to boost performance.
+- [x] Rewritten entire controls system (thanks to @Mathias-Boulay)
-- [ ] More...
+- [ ] More to come!

 ## Known Issues
-- Minecraft `21w10a` or newer are currently not yet supported due to the new GLSL usage.
-Fortunately, a workaround is provided and built into the launcher.
-- In 1.16 and up, spawn eggs banners are white (you can fix this by switching renderer to `gl4es 1.1.5`, only works on 1.16 and up, do not use under this version, as the texture will bug out when hit a mob)
 - Controller mods aren't working.
 - Random crashes could happen very often on Android 5.x during game load or join world.
 - With big modpacks textures could be messed up
-- probably more, that's why we have a bug tracker ;)
+- Probably more, that's why we have a bug tracker ;)

 ## License
 - PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).

 ## Contributing
 Contributions are welcome!
 We welcome any type of contribution, not only code.
+For example, you can help the wiki shape up.
+You can help the [translation](https://crowdin.com/project/pojavlauncher) too!

-Any code change should be submitted as a pull request.
+Any code change to this repository (or iOS) should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.

 ## Credits & Third party components and their licenses (if available)
 - [Boardwalk](https://github.com/zhuowei/Boardwalk) (JVM Launcher): Unknown License/[Apache License 2.0](https://github.com/zhuowei/Boardwalk/blob/master/LICENSE) or GNU GPLv2.